jefersoneiji/pix-credit-architecture/README.md

 Because the **Customer** used already had money is his/her account money was witdraw from it. **Therefore, no Pix Credit Bill was debited**.

+### 4. Customer's balance is debited

+Considering the previous step, that transaction works almost as the same as debit card.

+When money is withdraw from pix credit, the **Issuer** is responsible for taking the borrowing risk.
+Moreso, the **Issuer** also acts in the settlement phase where **Merchants** get paid after this transaction is authorized by the **Issuer** itself.

 [ ] - Explain how we make money from transactions (maybe add an image here as well)

 [ ] - Explain how credit is approved/rejected (maybe add an image here as well)